red-gate/ks/ks4/ks4.md

         hello controller called
     ```

-    If you then refresh the browser you should se the changes in the UI.
+    If you then refresh the browser you should see the changes in the UI.

 1. minikube mounted volume command should detect this changes